msgoat/cxp-dox-home/docs/serverless/index.md

 Because the application is not hosted on an origin server, its code can be run from anywhere.
 It is therefore possible, depending on the vendor used, to run application functions on servers that are close to the end user.
 This reduces latency because requests from the user no longer have to travel all the way to an origin server.
-Cloudflare Workers enables this kind of serverless latency reduction.

 ## Disadvantages of serverless computing